-Insurance E Insurance Interaction We are always faced with new situations, which even a broker is unable to predict, often associated with costs.
+Insurance Insurance Interaction We are always faced with new situations, which even a broker is unable to predict, often associated with costs.
 We draw conclusions from such situations and we remember them when we negotiate a new contract.
-BIC Electric has em- ployees working in potentially hazard- ing installations that result in losses if build wrongly The insurer does not want to pay com- pensation, because we do not have a set of documents.
-The insurer does not want to pay com- pensation, because the accident was caused by a chronic illness (e.g. fainting due to diabetes) - Potential conflict areas: Therefore we must have a close co- operation with our insurance com- panies to mitigate potential conflict areas, coming from accidents at work or covering losses.
-When it comes to a BIC conflict - and an employee who has incurred medical costs, the employee is al- ways a priority - that's why, on the basis of expense forms, we pay the right amount, and then we "fight" with the insurer on our own.
-BIC bears the costs, because, for various reasons, it happens that employees do not have a set of doc- uments - the costs are still covered.
-In order to counteract this, we try to educate employees, e.g. by sending instructions on how to pro- ceed in case of an accident.
+Eryk has employees working in potentially hazard- ing installations that result in losses if build wrongly Potential conflict areas: Therefore we must have a close co- operation with our insurance com- panies to mitigate potential conflict areas, coming from accidents at work or covering losses.
+When it comes to an Eryk conflict -and an employee who has incurred medical costs, the employee to al- ways a priority - that's why, on the basis of expense forms, we pay the right amount, and then we "fight" with the insurer on our own.
+Eryk bears the costs, because, for various reasons, it happens that employees do not have a set of documents - the costs are still covered.
+In order to counteract this, we try to educate employees, e.g. by sending instructions on how to pro-ceed in case of an accident.
 Such situations have happened, and we had to agree to bear the costs, because it was in line with the terms of the policy.
 Currently, taught by experience, we have in- cluded chronic diseases into the policy.
-BIC's response: Fair operating practices: 1.
-Fair competition.
-2. Promotion of social responsibility in the value chain.
-3. Respect for property rights.
-Labour practices: 1.
-Employment relationships.
-2. Social dialogue.
-3. Working conditions and social protection.
+Eryk's response: Fair operating practices: Formotion of social responsibility in the value chain.
+Respect for property rights.
+Labour practices: Employment relationships.
+Social dialogue.
+Working conditions and social protection.
 Organisational governance: 1.
 Open dialogue with the stakeholder.
 2. Structure and organization of the management.
 3. Risk management and due diligence.
 4. Decision making process.
-Human rights: Complaints and grievances management.
-Avoidance of complicity.
-Risk situations.
-Risk situations.
-Corporate Social Responsibility core issues that apply to the stakeholder: Face-2-face conversation, e-mail, telephone Face-2-face conversation, e-mail, telephone Communica- tion channels: ees (for example, when we exceed mandays initially agreed) we are sure that people are still insured, and annexes issued without a problem, in any amount.
+Human rights: 1.
+Complaints and grievances management.
+2. Avoidance of complicity.
+3. Risk situations: 4.
+Basic workers' rights.
+Corporate Social Responsibility core issues that apply to the stakeholder: Face-2-face conversation, e-mail, telephone Face-2-face conversation, e-mail, telephone Communica- tion channels: ees (tor example, when we exceed mandays initially agreed) we are sure that people are still insured, and annexes issued without a problem, in any amount.
 5. Favorable insurance conditions - this is not about the price, but about the scope of insurance (by negotiating the last contract we managed to raise the insurance sum significantly without increasing the price, and additionally negotiate the inclusion of chronic diseases in insurance).
 6. We get to know better the nature of work (which is dynamic) and thanks to this we are better and better protected under all circumstances.
 When looking for a new product - we are able to receive a larger number of re- sponses to our inquiry, and thus receive a better offer.
 When focusing all services at one broker (company's rating, fleet insurance, project insurance) we can count on help in crisis situations.
 The broker helps us to complete the docu- mentation necessary to solve cases with in- surance companies Broker is flexible - despite some re- strictions contained in the contract, when we exceed the number of insured employ- Interest of the stakeholder in relation to company CSR: